PremjitAdhikary/paintinbits/README.md

   - Add article component under 'pages'
   - Add article service under 'pages/services'
-  - add to imports in app-routing.module.ts.
+  - Add to imports in app-routing.module.ts.
 Add route for the page
-  - remove all imports and @ngModule entries from app.module.ts
+  - Remove all imports and @ngModule entries from app.module.ts
-  - add all the image locations in image service
+  - Add all the image locations in image service
-  - update articles.json
+  - Update articles.json

 ## Image Specs